Sócrates: Style of play

 A former centre-forward, who later made a name for himself as a midfielder, playing in either an attacking or central midfield role, Sócrates was an elegant, talented, and technical playmaker, known for his great through passes, precise long balls, link-up play, and his vision on the field, as well as his physical strength; he was also a two-footed player.
 While he was mainly known for his ability to orchestrate attacking plays, he was a prolific goal scorer himself, courtesy of his powerful and accurate shot with his right foot, and his ability to make attacking runs into the area from behind.
 He was also an accurate penalty taker, while his height, heading ability, and elevation allowed him to excel in the air.
 He was also known, however, for often not taking part in his teammates' celebrations whenever he scored a goal.
 Although he was not the quickest of players, and preferred to play the game at a slower tempo, he possessed good acceleration.
 His intelligence and ability to read the game were also highly valued, and his signature move was the blind or "no-look" back-heel pass.

+His playing style relied more on tactical awareness, technical skill and positioning than on physical intensity or speed.
+His approach to fitness was comparatively relaxed, and he preferred relatively simple training rather than intensive physical conditioning.

 Sócrates was a key member of the Brazil national team of the early to mid-1980s; Jonathan Wilson said that "Socrates was the brain of Brazil.
 He might not quite have had the flair of Zico, but he was the central intelligence".
 Former coach at Fiorentina, Giancarlo De Sisti, said: "Socrates was a very intelligent man, he had great class."
 In addition to his playing ability and intelligence, he was known for his correct behaviour and charismatic presence on the pitch, as well as his leadership in the dressing room, which made him a respected figure among his teammates, while his height, headband, hairstyle, and beard made him a highly recognisable figure on the pitch.
 He also often stood out for his outspokenness, humour, eccentric personality, his strong, rebellious character, and his left-wing political views, often speaking out against political issues in his home-country.
 He was equally notorious for not being particularly hard-working or disciplined in his personal life, as he smoked and drank large quantities of beer, once commenting: "I am an anti-athlete.
 I cannot deny myself certain lapses from the strict regime of a sportsman.
 You have to take me as I am."